Working with ACLs using the web interface

 1. Find an ACL associated with an unlocked version of your service.

-3. Click the Confirm and delete button.
+3. Click Confirm and delete.

 Deleting an ACL entry